 Category B – there would have been a collision if there had not been time-sensitive evasive or corrective action taken;

 Category C – the pilot had what is considered ample time to avoid a collision;

 Category D – there were no immediate risks to safety.

 The agency states that any incorrect presence at an airport is a runway incursion.
 For example, there may be a person on a protected surface.
 In other instances, the ‘incorrect presence’ may be a vehicle or another aircraft.
-In serious incidents, a pilot is not able to avoid colliding with the object and injuries result.
-Our Columbia aviation accident attorney knows that the most dangerous of incursions happen when either 2 aircraft are on the same runway at the same time, or they are both on separate runways that end up coming together.
+In serious incidents, a pilot cannot avoid colliding with the object, and injuries result.
+Our Columbia aviation accident attorney knows that the most dangerous incursions happen when either two aircraft are on the same runway at the same time or on separate runways that end up coming together.